How To Live a Happy Life

 One of these "romantic" ideas of retiring early is that then you simply do nothing.
 That's not my goal.
 That's boring.
 I get bored on vacation after lying on the beach for one day.
 I always wanna do stuff, figure things out and learn new skills.

 Once I am in the state of total financial freedom, I will not stop this.
 And I will still do things that are considered active income.
-Like coaching people, running seminars (like climbing camps), or any other wild projects like camper vans or tiny houses.
+Like coaching people, running seminars (like climbing camps), or any other wild projects like camper vans, van travel or tiny houses.
 Simply because I enjoy it.
 The beauty is that I don't have to do it but I choose to do it because I like it.
 Because it fulfills me, it makes me happy.

 The difference is that by being financially free, I can choose the activities that I am doing.
 If I am employed at someone else's firm, broadly speaking I have to do what they want me to do.
 And I am tired of endless and pointless phone calls where everybody fills the air with as much noise as possible without getting anything productive or creative done or at least decided.